Most career advice starts in the wrong place.

 Now synthesize:

-Given my values, my season, and my horizon, what does direction look like for me right now?
+Given my professional values, my career season, and my horizon, what does direction look like for me right now?

 - What you’re building toward (direction)